Bear case sees virus roil Macau until autumn: analysts

 The mainland authorities have additionally stopped issuing until further notice exit visas for mainland residents wishing to travel independently to Macau or other places, and for tour groups.

-Events linked to the coronavirus alert are evolving day-by-day, and Sanford Bernstein observed it was hard to make predictions with confidence about “how the addressable market” for Macau gaming and “how cost structure may change”, and what effect “regulatory changes may have on valuation and forecasts”.
+Events linked to the coronavirus alert are evolving day-by-day, and Sanford Bernstein observed it was hard to make predictions with confidence about “how the addressable market” for Macau gaming might recover and “how cost structure may change”, and what effect “regulatory changes may have on valuation and forecasts”.

 But it noted that in a “bear” case, Macau-market gross gaming revenue (GGR) for 2020 might fall by “approximately 43 percent” and Macau gaming companies might see earnings before interest, taxation, depreciation and amortisation (EBITDA) fall by “57 percent to 86 percent”.